-A busy and experienced junior, George specialises in property, commercial and contested probate cases.
-He is Deputy Head of the Property and Private Client Group and editor of Chambers’ Property and Private Client Newsletter.
+George is an experience chancery barrister, specialising in property, commercial and contested probate and trusts cases.
+He is Deputy Head of the Property and Private Client Group.

-Platinum VIP London Limited v Amari Lifestyle Limited (2018) (Central London County Court) – successfully defended a dispute concerning ownership and conversion of a Ferrari F355 super car.
+Platinum VIP London Limited v Amari Lifestyle Limited (2018) (Central London County Court) – successfully defended a dispute concerning ownership and conversion of a Ferrari F355.

 Arabi v (1) Arabi (2) JK Estates (High Court, ChD) (2018) – successfully represented C in a claim for an account following trial.
 The case concerned complex accounting between two brothers and an estate agency following the trial of a dispute concerning a number of properties and trusts.

 Lydon Contracting Limited v (1) Lombard Finance Limited (2) Electro Services Limited (2018) (Northampton County Court) -successfully represented D2 at 5-day trial with issues including: rejection of goods; collateral contracts; total failure of consideration; and competing live expert evidence.
 Obtained all budgeted costs for D2 at the conclusion of the trial.